lrei/Negativity/README.md

 Not all of the articles collected using keywords were actually relevant to the European Refugee Crisis (e.g. some talked about refugees arriving in Canada, etc).
-We deal with those issues in the paper.
+We deal with those issues by creating a “relevant” classifier.

 ## Hypothesis